 Figure 3-6 shows the Napa River annual water year (WY) average streamflow by water year calculated from USGS surface water stations near St. Helena and Napa.
 These annual averages are calculated from raw discharge data and, therefore, capture flashy, high-volume surface water flows associated with winter storms.
 Water year types can be generally observed from relative differences between the annual average stream flows in Figure 3-6; however, the seasonal lows, or the number of days with little to no streamflow, are not well represented by an annual water year average.
-Figure 3-7 shows the monthly average of streamflow calculated from raw USGS surface water declines between historical water years.
+Figure 3-7 shows the monthly average of streamflow calculated from raw USGS surface water station data near St. Helena and Napa to compare the timing and magnitude of seasonal surface water declines between historical water years.
 Average monthly flows indicate the Napa River typically approaches little to no-flow conditions during the fall in the vicinity of St. Helena and Napa, with notable differences between recession curves associated with late summer precipitation events, groundwater recharge, groundwater discharge, and baseflow development (Figure 3-7).